Kazumi565/FileMonitorSystem/README.md

    Replace `C:\Users\Sergiu\eclipse-workspace\FileMonitor\ChangesPath` with the actual path to your ChangesPath directory if it's different.

+2. Run the program by opening the `runFileMonitor.bat` file.
+This batch script will execute the necessary commands to start the file monitoring application.

-2. Run the program using the compiled main class:
+3. Alternatively, you can run the program using the compiled main class:

     ```bash
     java Main
     ```

-3. Use the following commands to interact with the program:
+4. Use the following commands to interact with the program:

     - **commit**: Update the snapshot time to the current time.
     - **info**: View information about a specific file.
 When prompted, enter the name of the file (including the appropriate extension).